62 Marketing Tips for Small Business Growth (2026)

 The Power of Customer Feedback

 Customer feedback is the information your customers share about their experience.
 Actively listening to this feedback is vital for improving your product and service.
-A happy customer whose complaint is resolved is very likely to return; research shows about 70% will do business with you again if their issue is fixed.
+A happy customer whose complaint is resolved is very likely to return.
 This shows that even negative feedback is an opportunity to strengthen customer loyalty.

 Conclusion